Malaysian Malaysia

 The State Government of Singapore and the Federal Government of Malaysia both agreed that the economic status of the Malays had to be alleviated, but disagreed on the approach.
-Although Lee Kuan Yew supported Tunku Abdul Rahman, Tun Razak, Dr. Ismail and the other primary leaders of UMNO whom wanted a gradual transition to non-communal politics, he was wary of the secondary leaders of UMNO, who he believed used Malay special rights as a red herring to divide the population along racial lines.
-He believed that special quotas allocated to Malays with regards to licenses and the creation of a 'Malay capitalist class' alone would only benefit the aristocrats from elite malay families and not the average malay farmer whose problems could only be solved by education and raising their standards and earning capacity, thus improving their agricultural research and techniques and could eventually propel the profession to become a lucrative job like in countries such as in Australia and New Zealand.
-Lee argued that if the focus was solely on creating a Malay capitalist class it would only lead to a widening of the economic gap both within the Malay community and with other communities which would lead to the non-Malays being used as the scapegoats.
+Although Lee Kuan Yew supported Tunku Abdul Rahman, Abdul Razak Hussein and other primary leaders of UMNO who wanted a gradual transition to non-communal politics, he was wary of the secondary leaders of UMNO, who he believed used Malay special rights as a red herring to divide the population along racial lines.
+He believed that special quotas allocated to Malays concerning licenses and the creation of a "Malay capitalist class" would only benefit the aristocrats from elite Malay families.
+Lee believed that the problems of Malay farmers could be solved by education and by raising the standards of Malay farms, such that the profession could be considered lucrative like in Australia and New Zealand.
+He also argued that if the focus was solely on creating a Malay capitalist class, it would only lead to a widening of the economic gap both within the Malay community and with other communities, which would lead to non-Malays being used as scapegoats.

-The ultra malay nationalists, or 'ultras' as coined by Lee Kuan Yew were operating on the basis of the old demographics of the Federation of Malaya, where Malays made up of 65% of the vote, when in fact the demographics after the formation of Malaysia was roughly 40% Malays, 40% Chinese, 20% Indians, Eurasians and others.
+The ultra Malay nationalists, or 'ultras' as coined by Lee Kuan Yew were operating based on the old demographics of the Federation of Malaya, where Malays made up 65% of the vote, when in fact the demographics after the formation of Malaysia were roughly 40% Malays, 40% Chinese, 20% Indians, Eurasians and others.
 Additionally, Singapore, Sabah and Sarawak constituted about 35% of the seats in Parliament.
-Due to these state of affairs, Lee Kuan Yew decided to rally the parties from the Borneo States of Sabah and Sarawak along with like-minded parties in the States of Malaya like Penang and Malacca under the Malaysian Solidarity Convention using 'Malaysian Malaysia' as a slogan to counter the communal politics of the ultras.
+Due to this state of affairs, Lee Kuan Yew decided to rally the parties from the Borneo States of Sabah and Sarawak along with like-minded parties in the States of Malaya like Penang and Malacca under the Malaysian Solidarity Convention using 'Malaysian Malaysia' as a slogan to counter the communal politics of the ultras.

-Eventually, Singapore was ejected from Malaysia and affirmative action for the Malays have strengthened in policies such as the New Economic Policy.
-Critics have called such affirmative action for the Malays racial discrimination against other Malaysian citizens, with the goal of creating ketuanan Melayu (Malay supremacy).
-"Malaysian Malaysia" is not a mere tautology, because it distinguishes between nationality and ethnic classification.
-The complaint was that Malaysia was not being "Malaysian" and egalitarian (by discriminating against non-Malays) and was instead being an ethnocentric "Malay Malaysia".
+In 1965, Singapore was ejected from Malaysia, and affirmative action for Malays was strengthened through policies such as the New Economic Policy.
+Critics have described such affirmative action as racial discrimination against other Malaysian citizens, aimed at promoting ketuanan Melayu (Malay supremacy).
+"Malaysian Malaysia" is not a mere tautology, as it distinguishes between nationality and ethnic classification.
+The complaint was that Malaysia was not being "Malaysian" and egalitarian (due to discrimination against non-Malays) but was instead being an ethnocentric "Malay Malaysia."